 Public Accountability Conference

 The Public Accountability Conferences allows the Commissioner to scrutinise Constabulary performance in a transparent and fair process.
-The Commissioner receives quarterly performance updates and thematic reports around priority areas of policing including, domestic abuse, child sexual exploitation, sexual offences, rural crime, anti-social behaviour and reducing reoffending.
+The Commissioner receives performance updates and thematic reports around priority areas of policing including, domestic abuse, child sexual exploitation, sexual offences, rural crime, anti-social behaviour and reducing reoffending.
 This is supported by regular one to one meetings between the Chief Constable and Commissioner.